Anxiety | Supplements for Anxiety

 Magnesium binds with ATP, the main source of energy for the cells, regulates transmembrane transport, and plays a variety of roles in function and structure of proteins, nucleic acid, and mitochondria .
 It also is required for the synthesis of DNA, RNA, and the antioxidant glutathione, which is a powerful antioxidant that supports detoxification and a healthy immune system.
 Oxidative stress and improper detoxification are associated with increased levels of anxiety.

 Ingested Magnesium is absorbed through the gut and how well it is absorbed varies depending on a number of factors, including gut health.
 Aside from eating Magnesium dense foods like avocados, legumes, or nuts, it can be directly taken in capsule or powder form.
-Magnesium is considered one of the safest supplements for stress regulation and should be taken to bowel tolerance.
+Magnesium is considered one of the safest anxiety control supplements for stress regulation and should be taken to bowel tolerance.

 L-Theanine